About This Project

 What this is

-This site is a detailed, patient-reported case study.
+A detailed, patient-reported case study.
 One person (me) documenting a self-designed cyclical hormone protocol in real time.
-I track hormone levels using both at-home urinary metabolite testing and periodic serum blood draws, log symptoms daily, and report what I observe with as much rigor as I can manage as someone with no formal clinical training.
+I track hormone levels using at-home urinary metabolite testing and periodic serum blood draws, log symptoms daily, and report what I observe with as much rigor as I can manage without formal clinical training.

 Every cycle gets its own write-up: the data, the adjustments, and the subjective experience of living through it.
 I'm not smoothing anything over.
 Failed experiments, bad days, and protocol changes all get documented.